 - For Sautéing Extra Virgin Olive Oil

 - 1/2 Cup Dry Roasted Salted Pistachio Nuts

 For the Mint Pistachio Pesto:

-- Place all of you ingredients into a food processor.
+- Place all of your ingredients into the food processor.
 I use a stick blender for this and a large bowl which works perfectly.

 - Set this aside while we prep everything else!

 - Open the can of garbanzo beans and rinse thoroughly in a strainer.

 - In a medium-sized saucepan, heat 1 Tablespoon of olive oil, and pour the rinsed garbanzo beans in.

 - Keep these on low-medium heat, we are trying to crips these but they'll taste better if we slowly do so.
 The beans will pop once they've been heated to a certain level.
 Stir these and keep a close eye on them, pull them off the heat once they're starting to get darker in color.